-With Sky only having one Premier League game today at tea time, attention turns to the Steel City derby as Sheffield Wednesday host Sheffield United at Hillsborough.
+With Sky only having one Premier League game today at tea time, attention turns to the Steel City derby as Sheffield Wednesday host Sheffield United at Hillsborough in the Championship.

 With it being the Steel City, which club will have the biggest balls of steel today?